jveliquette/dailyProblemsTS/README.md

 # dailyProblemsTS
-Type Script Daily Problems
-  - organized by the week of my Hack Reactor program
+Type Script Daily Problems organized by the week of my Hack Reactor program.